roman-milk/roman-milk.github.io/dan.md

+===

- ****** Dan ****** byJust_Plain_Bob© I got up off my knees and moved to the bed and lay down.
+I got up off my knees and moved to the bed and lay down.
 I spread my legs wide and Mark moved between my legs and buried his face in my pussy.
 He ran his tongue along my slit and then pushed it into me.
 I moaned and put my legs up on his shoulders and opened myself up even more for him.
 He found my clit and latched onto it and I pushed my hips up at his face as the pleasure Mark was giving me made me moan.
 He worked my clit and I moaned and thrashed on the bed and then I cried out as I had an orgasm.

  Mark pulled his face away from my pussy and moved up.
 I felt the head of his cock at the entrance to my hole and then he pushed and I gasped as his huge cock split my pussy lips and lanced into me.
 I cast a quick glance at Dan to see how he was taking it and found him staring at us.
 Well, it wasn't going to happen again, at least not with Mark, so I was determined to give Dan a good show.